ten-protocol/go-ten/tools/networkmanager/README.md

 # Network manager

-A tool that performs various functions for the management of an Obscuro network.
+A tool that performs various functions for the management of an Obscuro network:

-* Deploys the management contract to the L1, and returns its deployed address
+* **Contract deployer**: Deploys the management contract and ERC20 contracts to the L1, and returns their deployed addresses
-* Deploys the ERC20 contract to the L1, and returns its deployed address
-* Injects transactions (deposits from the L1 to the L2, transfers on the L2, and withdrawals back to the L1)
+* **Transaction injector**: Injects transactions across the L1 and L2 networks (deposits from the L1 to the L2, transfers on the L2, and withdrawals back to the L1), then reports on whether the injected transactions were successfully incorporated into the blockchain

 ## Usage